softvis/softvis.github.io/vis/test-code-ratio/index.markdown

 Ratio of loc to cyclo.
 More pressure = more procedural code = higher branching point density, more time to write good code = more use of oo = more polymorphism = lower branching point density

-## More

-## Classification table
-- Acquisition: static from source (usually)
-- Analysis type: part-to-whole and ranking
-- Analytical interaction: filtering(?)
-- Origin: Treemaps have been used since the early 1990
-- Related patterns / visualisations